sarvex/sild/README.md

 make
 ```

 That should work on OSX!
-It will probably work on other systems, too, but you
+It will probably work on other systems, too, but I
-might have to change the compiler from clang (`cc`) to `gcc` or something!
+don't know that for sure.

 That will give you a `sild` executable that you can execute directly, or put on
 your path.